oridim/ds220-group-project/README.md

   - Sales representatives should _only_ be able to view invoices _they have issued_.
   - Customers should _only_ be able to view invoices _they been issued_.
-  - Both sales representatives and customers will want to filter invoices _by vendor_.
-  - Both sales representatives and customers will want to filter invoices _by product_.

 ## Logical Stage